Vidhushi Uththara: Personal life

 She was born on 29 November 1991 in Rajagiriya, Colombo as the second child of the family.
 Her father Vipul Ariyathilaka Liyanage is a mechanic who runs his own business 'Vipul enterprises'.
 Her mother Kumari Deepika Dharmapala is a housewife.
 Vidhushi has one elder sister, Dilini Rangana who is a journalist and editor.
-Her grandmother Priscilla Opatha was a renowned songstress in Gramophone era who became very popular with the song "Monawada Amme Akuru Jathiyak" sung with Kingsley Jayasekera.
+Her grandmother Priscilla Opatha was a renowned singer in the Gramophone era who became very popular with the song "Monawada Amme Akuru Jathiyak" sung with Kingsley Jayasekera.

-Vidhushi started education from Sangamiththa Balika Vidyalaya, Colombo and later attended to Gothami Balika Vidyalaya, Colombo.
+Vidhushi started education at Sangamiththa Balika Vidyalaya, Colombo and later attended Gothami Balika Vidyalaya, Colombo.
 Then in 2012, she graduated with a degree at National Gem and Jewellery Authority, Colombo.
-Before starting acting career, she worked as a jewelry designer at Aminra collection from 2012 to 2013.
+Before starting an acting career, she worked as a jewelry designer at Aminra collection from 2012 to 2013.

 Her aunt Kusum Renu is a popular actress active in cinema, television and theater in a career spanning more than four decades.
 Kusum Renu is married to fellow dramatist Sriyantha Mendis.
-Sriyantha has dominated theater, television and cinema since 1979 and received several awards for the Best Actor in multiple award ceremonies.
+Sriyantha has dominated theater, television and cinema since 1979 and received several awards for Best Actor in multiple award ceremonies.

-She is married to Laknath Prasantha Rajasiri, a consultant doctor.
+She is married to Laknath Prasantha Rajasiri, a policeman.
 The wedding was celebrated on 24 October 2013.

 Career

 In 2001, she joined with Sri Lanka Rupavahini Corporation "Athuru Mithuru" children's unit as a child announcer and continued to work until 2005.
 Then in 2005, she made her maiden television role in the serial Sathara Ima Gini as a child artist.
-Then in 2016, she participated for the screen test for the television serial Deiyange Rate with one of her friend.
+Then in 2016, she participated in the screen test for the television serial Deiyange Rate with one of her friends.
 During the screen test, she acted with her friend to help her during the screening.
 Later she was selected for a supportive role in the serial.
-Meanwhile, in 2017, she was appeared in the soap opera Deveni Inima directed by Saranga Mendis and played the role 'Malki'.
+Meanwhile, in 2017, she appeared in the soap opera Deveni Inima directed by Saranga Mendis and played the role 'Malki'.
 She became very popular with the serial and she continued to play the role until 2018.